Broken Toilet Flange Repair: Solutions, Cost & DIY Guide

 A toilet flange is the circular fitting that connects your toilet to the drain pipe and secures it to your bathroom floor.
 This critical plumbing component serves multiple essential functions beyond simply holding the toilet in place.
 The flange creates a watertight seal between the toilet and the sewer line, preventing leaks and containing sewage gases that could otherwise escape into your home.

-The flange works in conjunction with a wax ring or rubber gasket that sits between the toilet base and the flange surface.
+The flange works in conjunction with a wax ring or wax-free seal that sits between the toilet base and the flange surface.
 When the toilet is properly bolted down through the flange's mounting holes, this compression creates an airtight seal.
 Without a functioning flange, even a brand-new toilet cannot maintain proper sanitation or stability.

 Proper flange installation and maintenance protects your home from water damage, prevents costly repairs, and ensures your bathroom remains safe and functional.
 Understanding how this component works helps you recognize problems early and take appropriate action.